gecio/gecio.github.io/docs/_optimist/guided_tour/step20/index.en.md

       network: { get_param: network_id }
 ```

-We'll now change our *groups.yaml* and add a resource group where we'll add
+You now change your `groups.yaml` and add a resource group where you add
 the VMs with the required arguments.

 ```yaml